Skip to main content

 Criminal Records

 The criminal records system in Stanley County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Stanley County Sheriff's Office maintains these records, with additional oversight by the South Dakota Bureau of Investigation.
+The Stanley County Sheriff's Office maintains these records, with additional oversight by the South Dakota Division of Criminal Investigation.
 Residents can run background checks through the sheriff's office or the state bureau, which provides criminal history information.
-The South Dakota Bureau of Investigation offers resources and assistance For people looking for detailed criminal records in Stanley County.
+The South Dakota Division of Criminal Investigation offers resources and assistance For people looking for detailed criminal records in Stanley County.

 Vital Records